George-Ober/Robotory/README.md

 # <img src="public/images/icon1024.png" width="30"> Robotory

 Robotory is a board game designed in 2006 by Susumu Kawasaki.
-Try a live demo [here](http://robotory.herokuapp.com).
+Unfortunately, I do not host a live demo anymore.
 > It is a tug-of-war for control of three robots using a dwindling common supply of energy.

 ## Rules